Georgetown Law Open on Time

 Michael Grossberg & Christopher Tomlins eds.

 This 3-volume set is a collection of essays on American Legal History topics written by leading scholars.
 Each volume focuses on issues within a particular time-period.
 Volume I covers colonization of the American continent to the creation and stabilization of the republic (1580-1815).
 Volume II covers the creation of the country to the end of the first World War (1789-1920) and Volume III covers "The American Century" (1920- present).

 This comparative legal history treatise challenges the traditional focus on searching for a unifying transmission and reception of the English common law in colonial America in order to explain how a truly American legal culture had developed by the time of the Founding era.
 Through extensive research into archival legal records and existing historical scholarship, Prof. Nelson demonstrates that the legal cultures of the early American colonies were more characterized by divergence and dissimilarities than by any uniform reliance on English common law.
 Seen from this perspective the origin story of a common American legal culture is a dynamic one of tension between imperial British efforts to transmit the uniformity of England’s common law and colonial desires to maintain their distinct legal cultures and social norms.
 Volume 1: The Chesapeake and New England, 1607-1660 and Volume 2: The Middle Colonies and the Carolinas, 1660-1730 comprise a promising start to this project.

 Kermit Hall & Peter Karsten.

-Discusses how law has influenced American social, political, and cultural events from early English settlements to 2007.
+This acclaimed narrative history examines how law has influenced American social, political, economic, and cultural events, as well as how those events inevitably influenced the law itself, from the earliest English settlements to 2007.